bplmaps/lmec-main-site/content/event/preserving-roxbury-s-housing-through-adaptive-reuse.md

 Audience members whose families engaged in this form of adaptive reuse, or who rented a unit in a subdivided home, are encouraged to come with stories to share in a discussion to follow.

-This talk will be held **in-person** in the main conference room on the 1st floor of the Roxbury Branch of the Boston Public Library.
+This talk will be held **in person** in the main conference room on the 1st floor of the Roxbury Branch of the Boston Public Library.